XenkQ/DocumentRegistrar/README.md

 ## Overview

-This is a modern Windows desktop application built with **WinUI 3** and **.NET 9**.
+Learning project to create a modern Windows desktop application built with **WinUI 3** and **.NET 9**.
 The application provides a user-friendly interface for managing contractors, admission documents, and document positions.
 It leverages the MVVM pattern, CommunityToolkit, and a modular service-based architecture for maintainability and scalability.

 ---